 being forced to endure this unnatural environment are the most likely

 causes.
-Many children are temporarily "cured" of this
+Many children are temporarily "cured" of this so-called

-"cured" by being taken out of school.
+being taken out of school.

 Restlessness and aggression can be related to such things as food

 allergy, poor nutrition, emotional stress, or punishment.
 Instead of using

 Mary: Before we close, what do you feel is the most important

 information that you share with unschoolers?

 Jan: To enhance learning, see yourself as a "reference

 librarian".
-Be alert to interests that develop naturally, and
+Be alert to interests that develop naturally, and help

-answering them.
 Trust your child's unique timetable, and trust what your heart tells you.